-Once you realize that each user has extensive choice in the manner, degree and time in which they use your system you can begin to focus on the more important issue – how do you motivate people to use the system in a way that delivers maximum benefits?
+Once you realize that each user has an extensive choice in the manner, degree and time in which they use your system you can begin to focus on the more important issue – how do you motivate people to use the system in a way that delivers maximum benefits?

 3 Approaches to Motivating User Adoption of Software

-Many IT projects suffer from a lack of clear understanding of how to best motive desired user behavior.
+Many IT projects suffer from a lack of a clear understanding of how to best motive desired user behavior.
 People often use terms like “carrots and sticks”, “ensure compliance”, moving people along the “commitment curve”, and “What’s In It For Me (WIIFM)”, but they typically do not understand the fundamental nature of these terms and their implications for motivating desired behavior.

 Let’s take a quick look: